Best Fishing in Oregon

 Buoy 10/ Estuary

 Buoy 10 is a channel marker at the Columbia River mouth, but among anglers it also refers to the larger recreational fishing area from the buoy upstream to a finger of land called Tongue Point on the Oregon side of the river upriver from Astoria.
 (On the Washington shore, Rocky Point is the upper deadline for this management area.)
 The most famous fishery here is the fall salmon season, which generally opens in the Buoy 10 area on Aug.
 1. The river’s fall chinook season here usually peaks in the last two weeks of August but is often closed for most of September.
 Hatchery coho salmon can be very abundant some years, and fishing for them is usually best in late August and the first half of September.
 Both species usually appear first from buoys 10 to 14 but also are caught farther upriver to above the Astoria-Megler Bridge.
 Most anglers troll herring or lures such as spinners and plugs.
 Watch for in-season regulation changes, as small or large runs can spur changes to seasons or harvest limits (up or down) on the Columbia system.
 Spring chinook and steelhead pass through the estuary but are more commonly caught upriver.
 The estuary also is one of the best places on the Columbia to catch sturgeon, but catch-and-keep fishing for these giants recently ended due to a decline in numbers.
 Spring and summer are typically the best times to catch sturgeon in the estuary.
 Greenling, rockfish, lingcod and perch are caught from the jetties, and flounder are common on sandy flats.
 Crabbing can be very good.
-The beaches just south of the river down to Seaside have Oregon’s best razor clamming.
+The beaches just south of the river down to Seaside have the best razor clamming in Oregon.
 Charter and private boats based in Astoria, Warrenton and Hammond on the Oregon side and the ports of Ilwaco and Chinook in Washington fish in the estuary and also head across the bar to fish for salmon, albacore tuna, halibut and other fish in the Pacific Ocean.
 The Columbia River bar can be very dangerous, so use ample caution.

 St. Helens to Tongue Point